 How Long Does It take to Get Medicare Coverage Through Social Security Disability (SSD)?

-You have to wait two years after approval for disability to get Medicare benefits unless you fit into an exception.
+You have to wait two years after you are entitled to disability benefits to get Medicare unless you fit into an exception.

 All Social Security Disability recipients can receive Medicare coverage two years after the first month they are eligible for their monthly disability benefits.
 This does not mean that every individual who is approved for Social Security disability will necessarily have to wait two years for Medicare coverage, however, as you'll see below.